 Personal data are primarily collected from the data subjects themselves.
 Personal data may also be collected and updated within the limits permitted by law from the personal data files of third parties, including the following:

 - personal data files maintained by other authorities

-- parties that maintain databases with information that is necessary to identify political exposure and parties subject to international sanctions followed by the controller
+- databases of parties who keep information needed for identifying political exposure and individuals subject to the international sanctions observed by the controller

 10. Data subject's rights

 Data subjects have the right to receive the controller’s confirmation of whether their personal data will be processed or not, or whether they have already been processed.